stitchdata/docs/_integration-schemas/bing-ads/v1/age_gender_performance_report.md

 name: "age_gender_performance_report"
 doc-link: https://docs.microsoft.com/en-us/bingads/reporting-service/agegenderdemographicreportcolumn#values
-singer-schema: ## link to the JSON schema file in the integration's Singer repo

 description: |
   The `age_gender_performance_report` table contains info about the age and gender demographics of people interacting with your campaigns and ad groups.

   [This is a **Report** table](#replication).
 See the **Replication** section for information on how data is replicated and loaded for this table.

 replication-method: "Append-Only (Incremental)"
-api-method:
-  name:
-  doc-link:

 attributes:
   - name: "accountId"